+Rural Development is an agency of USDA.
 The Rural Development mission is to help rural Americans improve the quality of their lives.
 Rural Development helps rural communities meet their basic needs by:

-- Building water and wastewater systems, - Financing decent, affordable housing, - Supporting electric power and rural businesses, including cooperatives, and - Supporting community development with information and technical assistance.
+- Building water and wastewater systems. - Financing decent, safe, sanitary and affordable housing. - Supporting electric power and rural businesses, including cooperatives. - Supporting economic and community development with information, technical assistance and funding.

-Rural Development has been providing the funds for the self-help housing program since the late 1960's.
-They provide technical assistance grants to eligible entities to start and implement the program and they thoroughly review the pre-application and final application before a grant is awarded.
-When a grant is awarded, Rural Development is saying that there is a need for self-help housing in this area; this agency is suited to administer a self-help housing program; the proposed plan, budget and schedule are feasible; house plans meet local, state and Rural Development building codes; adequate building sites are available; the project ingredients are in place; and Rural Development is ready to provide the financial resources necessary to make the project work.
-There is no charge to participating groups.
-Grant funds provided to sponsors by Rural Development do not have to be repaid.
+Rural Development has been providing the funds for the self-help housing program since the late 1960s.
+They provide Section 523 self-help grants to eligible entities to start and implement the program and they thoroughly review the self-help application before a grant is awarded.
+When a grant is awarded, Rural Development is agreeing that there is a need for self-help housing in the area; the approved applicant is suited to administer a self-help housing program; the proposed plan, budget and schedule are feasible; the house plans meet local, state and Rural Development building codes; adequate building sites are available; the necessary project elements are in place; and Rural Development is ready to provide the requested financial resources necessary to make the project work.
+Technical assistance grant funds provided to self-help grantees by Rural Development do not have to be repaid.
 It is an investment Rural Development is willing to make in order to see self-help housing work.

-Rural Development will continue to monitor and provide oversight in the areas of construction and administration, through quarterly meetings, construction inspections, and participant accounts throughout the term of the program.
+Rural Development will continue to monitor and provide oversight in the areas of construction and administration, through quarterly meetings, construction inspections, and participant accounts throughout the term of the grant.

-In many cases Rural Development provides another important ingredient to the self-help program, construction/permanent financing.
+In most cases Rural Development provides another important ingredient to the self-help program; construction/permanent financing in the form of a Single Family Housing Direct Home Loan (Section 502).
 They are independent of private or conventional lending institutions; the financing is directly between Rural Development and the borrower.
-While labor and construction are group efforts, each applicant must qualify and obtain a loan directly from Rural Development.
+While labor and construction are group efforts, each applicant must qualify and obtain a loan individually from Rural Development.
+Rural Development's function as a lender is significant because private credit institutions in rural areas are relatively few in number, smaller, and often impose more rigid terms which can be a barrier to homeownership.